Articles Tagged with “Fatal Electrocution”

 Published on:

 The tragedy for the family was in fact an incomprehensible act of negligence committed by the owners and employees in charge of maintenance.
-Leesfield Scolaro’s inspection and investigation revealed an improper replacement and installation of electrical breakers.
+Leesfield & Partners’s inspection and investigation revealed an improper replacement and installation of electrical breakers.
 State and local regulations mandate the use of ground fault interrupter (GFI) breakers for all water features like the pond in question.
 The inspection of the wiring and the electrical pump uncovered that non-GFI breakers were employed, which resulted in the water to become electrified, unbeknownst to all, including our fatally injured young client who was on vacation to celebrate her 11th birthday.

 Within nine months, several inspections were conducted, lawsuit was filed, depositions were taken, and the case was settled for $10,000,000.